 Allstate Insurance Review

-Allstate is rated 3.2/5 by WalletHub’s editors, based on sample insurance quotes, reviews from customers, and ratings from organizations such as the Better Business Bureau (BBB) and J.D.
-Power.
+Allstate is rated 3.2/5 by WalletHub’s editors, based on sample insurance quotes, reviews from customers, and has earned an A+ rating from the Better Business Bureau (BBB).
 Allstate customer reviews tend to focus on good service with some problems receiving claims payments.
 Allstate does have an NAIC rating of 2.73 which means Allstate receives more complaints than the average car insurance provider, adjusted for size.

 Allstate Auto Insurance Ratings

 - Reviews on WalletHub: 3.1/5

 - J.D.
 Power: 4.1/5

 Rank– Third quartile among major car insurance companies, according to WalletHub's research.

 Top Discounts - Drivewise® (up to 15%), new car (up to 15%), Early Signing® (up to 10%), and safe driving.